GabbisCode/My-Note-taking/C/c-programming-for-beginners/challange/20-Convert_characters_in_a_file_to_uppercase/readme.md

+# 20-Convert_characters_in_a_file_to_uppercase

-Requirements
+## Requirements

-•write a program that converts all characters of a file to uppercase and write the results out to a

-temporary file.
-Then rename the temporary file to the original filename and remove the temporary
+Write a program that converts all characters of a file to uppercase and write the results out to a temporary file.
+Then rename the temporary file to the original filename and remove the temporary filename.

-filename

-•use the fgetc and fputc functions
+* use the fgetc and fputc functions

-•use the rename and remove functions
+* use the rename and remove functions

-•use the slower function

-•can covert a character to upper case by subtracting 32 from it
+* use the islower function, which can covert a character to upper case by subtracting 32 from it

-•display the contents of the original file to standard output
+* display the contents of the original file to standard output in uppercase

-•in uppercase

-Codes by Jason
+## Codes by Jason

 ```c
 #include <stdio.h>